openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 }
 ~~~

 [ofEasyCam](http://www.openframeworks.cc/documentation/3d/ofEasyCam.html) is a quick way to get a feel for that elusive 3rd dimension in your generative mesh.
-That [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html) goes into cameras, [ofPushMatrix()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofPushMatrix), [ofPopMatrix()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofPopMatrix) and [ofTranslate()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofTranslate).
+The [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html) goes into cameras, [ofPushMatrix()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofPushMatrix), [ofPopMatrix()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofPopMatrix) and [ofTranslate()](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofTranslate).
 This code will center you mesh in the camera's view.
 Now you can left click and drag to rotate!
 And right click and drag to zoom!

 ![Line Mesh with Camera](003_images/LineMeshCameraSmall.png)